MakerFaireOrlando/mfo-static-website/_exhibits/2023-authentic-exploration-matters.md

 Our Vision

-Teachers have the tools to engage all students in relevant and purposeful content; relabeling classroom learning with a systems thinking approach."
+Teachers have the tools to engage all students in relevant and purposeful content; relabeling classroom learning with a systems thinking approach.
+"
   image-primary: /assets/images/exhibit-images/23-153-maker-authentic-exploration-matters-aem-medium.png
   website: https://www.authenticexplorationmatters.com/
   instagram: https://www.instagram.com/authentic_exploration_matters/